 Submit proposals to: sstankavich@batcon.org

-Any data collected during the Blitz will be considered to be jointly owned by the host organization and the Ohio Bat Working Group e.g. data will be available for use by agency staff, researchers, and submission to NABat.
+Any data collected during the Blitz will be considered to be jointly owned by the host organization and the Ohio Bat Working Group, e.g. data will be available for use by agency staff, researchers, and submission to NABat.

 Please contact sstankavich@batcon.org if you have questions.